 With Brexit, a snap election and stamp duty still very much impacting London's residential market, the future is a little hard to predict.
 That is why it is more important than ever to stay updated with the very latest market movements.
 That said, there were some positive results from Q2 2017.
 Marcus Dixon, Head of Research at LonRes, has the latest in these quick market Lowdowns.

-COMING SOON: LonRes Residential Review Spring 2017 issue.
-In the meantime, catch up on all the latest resources from LonRes here.
+Get more in the LonRes Residential Review Spring 2017 issue.
+In the meantime here.